DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 * **Available Tax Balance:** Tax balance minus any outstanding proposal's costs that might get passed.
 This is used when a new proposal registers in order to check that there are sufficient funds to achieve it.

-* **Rental Price:** The price in Eth that is required to be sent in order to book 1 night
+* **Rental Price:** The price in Ether that is required to be sent in order to book 1 night

 * **Proposal Length:** How long proposals are active to recieve votes.
 Since users can change their vote, this is also a time to campaign for or against the proposal off-chain.
 This variable is used in all proposals:
   * resource